mill6-plat6aux/lupinus/README.md

 </div>

-I know there are many API testing tools that seem easy to use at first glance, but I honestly don't trust them because they store OpenAPI specifications and authentication information in some online storage without permission.
+I know there are many API testing tools that seem easy to use at first glance, but I honestly don't trust them because they store OpenAPI specifications and authentication information in some online storage without permission 🤢

-But what lupinus does is really simple, so please try it.
+But what lupinus does is really simple, so please try it 😘

 ## Architecture